NamJeongkuk/ref_main/.github/ISSUE_TEMPLATE/implementation-ticket.md

 - [ ] Update Confluence design page with any changes from implementation
 - [ ] Add integration tests
 - [ ] Run integration tests to ensure they still pass
+- [ ] Update GUI and ERD logger with new/changed ERDs
 - [ ] Bench test

 **Link to requirement(s):**